HVAC Training Schools & Certification in Washington, DC

 • 10th percentile: $36,000

-• 50th percentile (median): $54,628
+• 50th percentile (median): $55,292

 • 90th percentile: $84,000

-HVAC Apprenticeships in Washington DC
+HVAC Apprenticeships in Washington, DC

 Anyone considering a career as an HVAC professional in Washington, DC should note that there are a variety of educational pathways.
 Proper training generally includes completing a formal degree or an apprenticeship program.

 For example, the UA Steamfitters Local 602 offers an apprenticeship program.
-This is specifically for individuals pursuing a career as a steamfitter – a worker who fabricates, installs, and services piping systems underlying the installation of HVAC systems.
+This is specifically for individuals pursuing a career as a steamfitter—a worker who fabricates, installs, and services piping systems underlying the installation of HVAC systems.
 Courses include soldering and brazing; general piping; advanced A/C; energy management; residential A/C; boilers; steam; and industrial refrigeration.
 Notably, apprentices are paid during this five-year program.

-The DC Department of Employment Services also offers apprenticeships for residents through local unions and groups in the nation’s capital.
+The DC Department of Human Services also offers apprenticeships for residents through local unions and groups in the nation’s capital.
 Those interested in specific programs are asked to contact the Office of Apprenticeship Information and Training for more information on how to apply.

 Accredited HVAC Schools in Washington, DC